remoorejr/cordova-plugin-alpha-wkwebview-engine/README.md

 To access local png image files add the prefix:   alpha-local://png?url= to the local png file name.

+To access local svg image files add the prefix:   alpha-local://svg?url= to the local png file name.

 To access local audio files add the prefix:   alpha-local://audio?url= to the local audio file name.

 To access local video files, add the prefix:  alpha-local://video?url= to the local video file name.